-The School Transit Subsidy Program offers free or reduced fares for District students who use Metrobus, the DC Circulator, or Metrorail to travel to and from school and school-related activities.
+The School Transit Subsidy Program offers free or reduced transit fares for District students to travel to and from school and school-related activities.
 The program is available to students enrolled in DC public, public charter, and private schools.
-The program relies on an electronic pass that is loaded onto a student’s DC One Card.

 Kids Ride Free

 The Kids Ride Free program allows students to ride for free on Metrobus, the DC Circulator, and Metrorail within the District to get to school and school-related activities.
-The program uses an electronic Kids Ride Free pass that is loaded onto students’ DC One Cards.
-Students must be under 22 years old and live in the District to be eligible.
-To obtain the Kids Ride Free pass, students need to be enrolled in a DC public school, public charter school, or a private school and have their current DC One Card.
+The program uses an electronic Kids Ride Free pass that must be loaded onto students’ DC One Cards.

-Please note that private school students are eligible for the free bus benefit, but are not eligible for the free rail benefit.
+* Private and parochial school students are eligible for the free bus benefit, but not the free rail benefit.
+College students are not eligible for the Kids Ride Free program.

 Two weeks before school starts:

-- Enroll in school.
-Students should make sure that they are enrolled in a DC public school or a public charter school.
+- Ensure enrollment in school.
+Students should make sure they are enrolled in a DC public school or a public charter school.